Clicky

 Beyond Light

-Exotic Perk: "Replaces your Stasis subclass Dodge ability with a longer range, faster-moving Shift that partially cloaks you during use.
-After Shifting, your Arc weapons deal increased damage to combatants for a short time, and you deal increased damage to all slowed or frozen combatants."
+Exotic Perk: "Replaces your Stasis subclass Dodge ability with a longer range, faster moving shift that partially cloaks you during use.
+After shifting, your Stasis and Arc weapons deal increased damage for a short time."

 Subclass-specific Exotics normally see less use overall as they have more requirements to satisfy to reach their full potential.
-However, their raw strength often makes up for this increased demand, as seen with Omnioculus, Mask of Bakris, and Young Ahamkara’s Spine.
+However, their raw strength often makes up for it.

 Mask of Bakris may be one of the most fun exotics in the game.
 Replacing your Dodge with an extended ‘Shift’ allows you to get the drop on your opponents and completely break their ankles.
 Mastering this exotic can help you see incredible success as you can weave in and out of dangerous situations like nobody’s business.